yujuhong/kubernetes/README-GCE-Windows-kube-up.md

     export KUBE_TEST_REPO_LIST=${KUBE_HOME}/repo-list.yaml
     ```

-*   Verify that all system pods are running successfully on Linux nodes:
+*   Verify that no system pods are attempting to run on Windows nodes, and that
+    no pods are still pending:

     ```
+    # Should have no output:
-    kubectl get pods --all-namespaces -o wide
+    kubectl get pods --all-namespaces -o wide | egrep "Pending\|windows"
     ```

 *   Taint the Linux nodes so that test pods will not land on them: